 6.0833 feet = 6 feet 1 inch.

 People type 6.1 into a cut list and wonder why everything's off by 1/8".
-Because of that, the calculator didn't lie.
+Think about it: the calculator didn't lie.
 The input did.

 Forgetting the remainder is inches, not decimal